Feb 26, 2026

 Typically, the maximum amount for a personal loan ranges from $500 to $100,000, but loan amounts can vary amongst different lenders.

-To get the most accurate picture of how much of a personal loan you can get, you’ll need to apply with various lenders.
-One of the easiest ways to do this is by using a service of the kind offered by MoneyLion, where, based on the info you provide you can get matched with personalized offers from various loan providers.
+To get the most accurate picture of how much of a personal loan you can get, you’ll need to apply with several lenders.
+One of the easiest ways to do this is by using MoneyLion.
+You can get matched with personalized offers from different loan providers based on the information you provide where.

 A low debt-to-income ratio can be a major factor in your maximum loan amount.
 If you’re already carrying more than 40%, your chances of loan approval go down.
 Lenders usually won’t approve a personal loan if your debt-to-income ratio is above 43%, and some look for a DTI of 35% or less.